By Nancy Thomas (future CIA)

 Step 1: Think Outside the Box about CIA Jobs

 Thinking outside of the box in this competitive employment market is mandatory.
 There is no perfect path or proven method for reaching your goals.
+And keep in mind that markets look different from place to place, too.
+Therefore, your search for a CIA position in the U.S. might be different from a CIA Philippines search.

-You must take your CIA and knock on lots of different doors.
+As a result, you must take your CIA and knock on lots of different doors.
 Once you get in the door, you must determine how to best utilize your certification and your skills to move forward.
 It’s about making the CIA and its related skill sets work best for you.

 Understand the metaphor correctly: Thinking outside of the box means to think differently, unconventionally, or from a new perspective; it often refers to novel or creative thinking.